Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 ### Batch transactions

-Previously with `Microsoft.Azure.Cosmos.Table`, creating and executing a transactional batch operation involves creating a `TableBatchOperation` containing the
+Previously with `Microsoft.Azure.Cosmos.Table`, creating and executing a transactional batch operation involved creating a `TableBatchOperation` which contained the
-`TableOperation`s to be executed.
-The result from `ExecuteBatch` is a `TableBatchResult` which is essentially a collection of `TableResult`s.
+`TableOperation`(s) to be executed.
+The result from `ExecuteBatch` was a `TableBatchResult` which is essentially a collection of `TableResult`s.

 ```c#
 // Create a TableBatchOperation and populate it with our TableOperations.